pitt-crc/user-manual/docs/data-management/file-transfer-methods/globus.md

 Globus file sharing lets you set up **Guest Collections** based on your mapped collections, i.e., your CRCD storage, on the pitt#dtn endpoint.
 If this is the approach you intend to take, please review the documentation below.

 Globus sharing provides a mechanism for CRC PIs and users to store their data and easily share with collaborators, without the burden of local account management.
-CRC leverages our BeeGFS and ZFS storage infrastructure to make Globus Transfer and Sharing services available for researchers to store large amounts of research data, move data in and out of the system, and to make subsets of the data available to their collaborators.

 CRC thanks Central IT for subscribing to Globus and paying the annual subscription fee.